Free Territory of Trieste: Establishment of the territory and provisional government

 In January 1947, the United Nations Security Council approved Resolution 16 under Article 24 of its charter calling for the creation of a free state in Trieste and the region surrounding it.
-A permanent statute codifying its provisions was to become recognized under international law upon the appointment of an international governor approved by the Quatripartite Powers (UK, US, France, and the Soviet Union).
+A permanent statute codifying its provisions was to become recognized under international law upon the appointment of an international governor approved by the Quatripartite Powers (the United Kingdom, the United States, France, and the Soviet Union).
 On 15 September 1947, the peace treaty between the United Nations (UN) and Italy was ratified, establishing the Free Territory of Trieste.

 Official languages were Italian and Slovene, possibly with the use of Serbo-Croatian in the portion of Zone B south of the Dragonja River.
 However, local government bodies were never formed, and it continued to be run by military authorities, respecting the administrative division demarcated by the Morgan Line: Zone A, which was 222.5 km2 and had a population of 262,406 – including Trieste itself – was administered by the British and American forces; Zone B, – which was 515.5 km2 with 71,000 residents – including north-western Istria – was administered by the Yugoslav army.